Dear Members,

 M/s.
 IPR Eminox Private Limited, a Joint Venture Company with M/s.
 Eminox Limited,

-United Kingdom has achieved a turnover of Rs.
-459.83 Lakhs and earned a (loss) of Rs.
+United Kingdom has achieved a turn-over of Rs.1,243.43 Lakhs and earned a loss of Rs.

 Pursuant to Section 129(3) of the Companies Act, 2013 read with Rule 5 of the Companies